MrDark70/Portfolio25/TrainingProjectjd/Tableau.md

 Tableau
 -------
-Understanding the fundamentals of tableau, exploringn the different versions that are available,
+Understanding the fundamentals of tableau, exploring the different versions and how functionality differs depending on the version in use.

 Creating Dashboards